World Athletics: History

 World Athletics became the last body within the Association of Summer Olympic International Federations to make public its financial reports in 2020, following repeated requests.
 It revealed the organisation had revenue of around US$200 million spread over a four-year Olympic cycle, with around a fifth of that revenue coming from Olympic broadcasting rights.
 The reports showed a deficit in each of the non-Olympic years of 2017 and 2018 of around US$20 million.
 It also showed heavy dependence on its partnership with Japanese marketing agency Dentsu, which made up half of 2018's revenue.
 It also highlighted reserves of US$45 million at the end of 2018, which would allow the organisation to remain solvent in the face of delays to the 2020 Summer Olympics due to the COVID-19 pandemic.
 World Athletics Day is celebrated on 7 May.

 In 2022, World Athletics imposed sanctions against the Member Federations of Russia and Belarus because of the Russian invasion of Ukraine, and all athletes, support personnel, and officials from Russia and Belarus were excluded from all World Athletics Series events for the foreseeable future, and Russian athletes who had received ANA status for 2022 were excluded from World Athletics Series events for the foreseeable future.
 World Athletics Council also applied sanctions on the Belarus Athletic Federation, including banning its hosting of any international or European athletics events, representation at Congress or in decisions which require Congressional votes, involvement of its personnel in programs, and accreditation to attend any World Athletics Series events.

-In 2024, requests for similar ban were made for Israel athletes because of Gaza war were rejected saying they want to remain politically neutral, while Russian and Belarusian track and field athletes were still banned which prevented them participating at 2024 Olympics in Paris representing their countries.
+In 2024, requests for a similar ban were made for Israeli athletes because of the Gaza war were rejected, saying they want to remain politically neutral, while Russian and Belarusian track and field athletes were still banned, which prevented them from participating in the 2024 Olympics in Paris representing their countries.